mefranklin6/microservice-extron-sis/README.md

 Universal OpenAV microservice for Extron devices that support Simple Instruction Set (SIS)

-Not affliated with Extron.
+Not affiliated with Extron.
 SIS and Simple Instruction Set are copyrights of Extron.

+Work-in-progress

 ## Features

 - Supports telnet and serial connections.

-- Supports the offical OpenAV endpoints (work in progress)
+- Supports the official OpenAV endpoints (work in progress)

 - Supports extra endpoints such as `temperature`.
 See `publicGetCmdEndpoints` and `publicSetCmdEndpoints` for supported commands.

 ## Contributing

+### Creating a developer environment (Windows)

+1. [Download Docker Desktop for Windows](https://www.docker.com/products/docker-desktop/).
+Make a Docker personal account if you don't already have one.
+Since this is an open-source project, Docker Desktop is available at no cost.
+Please note that other uses of Docker Desktop may violate the free license.
+You might be asked to install and configure WSL during the process.

+2. Clone this repo into your IDE.
+If using VSCode, allow it to download all the helpful Go features like the linter and allow it to run gofmt on save (default).

+3. In a terminal, from the filepath of the cloned repo, initialize the shared microservice-framework with

+    ```pwsh
+    git submodule sync --recursive
+    git submodule update --init --recursive --depth 1
+    ```

+4. When you're ready to run the container, execute the included helper script: `recompile.ps1`.
+If you make any modifications to the code, just run the script again to make a new container.

 ### Adding endpoints